netogallo/LambdaNN/README.md

 ## Motion Capture

 An Echo State Network was trained to learn human movements.
-The script used to learn this movement can be found.
+The script used to learn this movement can be found at [https://github.com/netogallo/Scripts/blob/master/LambdaNN/motionCapture.hs](https://github.com/netogallo/Scripts/blob/master/LambdaNN/motionCapture.hs).
 The network parameters used are the following:

  * Network size: 100 Nodes
  * Network output size: 28 outputs